lindamaok899/least_squares/README.md

 To reproduce the results mentioned above you will need to:
 1. Clone/download my repository to your local pc/machine
 2. run the benchmark_ols.py and benchmark_iv.py modules contained in the code folder via anaconda using the comand 'python benchmark_ols.py' and 'python benchmark_iv.py'.
-3. Check for the generated .png files in the bld folder.
+3. The resulting .png files will be stored in the bld folder.

-These modules depend on the following modules (also contained in the code folder)
+The modules above depend on the following modules (also contained in the code folder)
 * timing.py
 * generate_data.py
 * iv.py